 West Virginia Whitewater is some of the best in the country and even the world.

-Opportunities through whitewater outfitters give anyone who wants to experience the thrill and beauty of our rivers to have a chance.
+Opportunities through whitewater outfitters give anyone who wants to experience the thrill and beauty of our rivers a chance.
 From the calmer Shenandoah to the raging Gauley, there is something for everyone.

 Best times to go:

 The best season for whitewater is not what most people would like - the heat of the summer.
 Although large rivers like the New or the Shenandoah can have good water flow during the summer, many of the states waterways are only navigable in the summer after a significant rain event.
 The best times to experience whitewater are in the spring (March through early June) or if you are outfitted well and experienced, the winter.

 Cover photo and one gallery photo courtesy of